radovanx/radovanx.github.io/_posts/2023-2-4-Debouncing-Your-JavaScript-Functions:A-Guide-to-Faster-and-Smarter-Code.md

 ---
 layout: post
-title: Debouncing Your JavaScript Functions: A Guide to Faster and Smarter Code
+title: Debouncing Your JavaScript Functions A Guide to Faster and Smarter Code
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:).